 The City has purchased Paardevlei in order to combine housing and market-related residential opportunities with a mixture of economic opportunities, thereby creating truly dense, integrated communities that embrace TOD.
+See photograph on page 113.

 Philippi East

 The IPTN 2032 envisages that six of the ten main transport routes will interchange in Philippi.
 This presents a major opportunity to develop the transfer interchange according to TOD principles, and also facilitate and catalyse surrounding development.